 electron around the nucleus in the electron cloud model.

-main parts of the periodic table known as orbitals.
-The S block, P
+are four main parts of the periodic table known as orbitals.
+The S

-block, D and F orbitals.
-Within each block, you just count over how many
+block, P block, D and F orbitals.
+Within each block, you just count over

-spaces it is.
-There are seven energy levels that are loosely based on
+how many spaces it is.
+There are seven energy levels that are loosely

-the period that an element is (the D & F blocks are exceptions
+based on the period that an element is (the D & F blocks are

-to energy levels).
-The D block is dumb and that's why it starts with one
+exceptions to energy levels).
+The D block is dumb and that's why it

-number lower.
-Really they just have less energy and have the same
+starts with one number lower.
+Really they just have less energy and have

-amount of energy as the S and P block in the 3rd period.
-The F block are
+the same amount of energy as the S and P block in the 3rd period.
+The F

-failures and that's why they are 2 lower... or they have a lot less
+block are failures and that's why they are 2 lower... or they have a

-Hydrogen you would say 1s2 because it is in the first period or first
+to identify Hydrogen you would say 1s2 because it is in the first

-energy level, in the s block, and the first member of the first block.
+period or first energy level, in the s block, and the first member of

 learned the pattern of electronic configuration and how to use it.